rsksmart/stratum/RSK_README.md

   > from autobahn.twisted.websocket import WebSocketServerProtocol, WebSocketServerFactory

-We will switch to the rsk-plugin branch:
+We will switch to the rsk-plugin-minernot branch:

-  > git checkout rsk-plugin
+  > git checkout rsk-plugin-minernot

 The pool will be launched through the following command, once the bitcoind instances and rskd instance are running:

+  > export PYTHONPATH='.'
   > twistd -ny launcher_demo.tac -l -

 Once launched, a minerd instance can be pointed at the server:

   > minerd -a sha256d -t 2 --url=stratum+tcp://127.0.0.1:3333 --userpass=user:pass

 Troubleshooting
 ===============